-This peaceful lake was just off of a dirt road and I was fortunate to have discovered it.
-I had arrived in the area the previous evening, my hotel was roughly fifty miles north, and before going to bed I scoped out the region and took note of several spots that peaked my interest.
-The following morning I woke up well before dawn so I could be on location as the landscape became illuminated.
+This peaceful lake was just off a dirt road and I was fortunate to have discovered it.
+I had arrived in the area the previous evening, my hotel was roughly fifty miles north, and before going to bed I scoped out the region and took note of several spots that piqued my interest.
+The following morning, I woke up well before dawn so I could be on location as the landscape became illuminated.
 The weather forecast called for dense fog and it proved to be accurate.

 I became worried when I first saw this lake covered in fog; I feared becoming overwhelmed.
 I decided not to make any photographs until I had a clear vision of what I wanted; I continued driving down the dirt road.
 I waited for over an hour for my creativity to ignite and when I returned to this lake, I immediately knew what I wanted.
 My game plan was to juxtapose the lake reeds with the emptiness created by the fog; an exposure of several seconds would smooth out the lake.